jagheterfredrik/mbs-bs5/README.md

 # MBS-BS5
-Research notes into the MBS-BS5 BMS module made by [MPS](https://www.acermps.com) found in some Biltema e-bike batteries, firmware 19.0322.11.
+Research notes into the MBS-BS5 BMS module made by [MPS](https://www.acermps.com) found in some Biltema e-bike batteries, main MCU firmware 19.0322.11.
+After blowing up my initial module (v2.2), I got spares from a local ebike repair shop (shout out [Batteridoktorn](https://batteridoktorn.se/)), the new modules are v2.1 and v2.0.
+The main MCU firmware on the diagnosed 2.1 is 18.1029.91.

 My battery stopped working and so I decided to understand why.
 The top-most LED indicator (4) is blinking, indicating "malfunction".
 The reason behind the malfunction code is a blown fuse.
 The reason for the fuse being blown is in question, however as [the fuse](https://www.eaton.com/content/dam/eaton/products/electronic-components/resources/data-sheet/eaton-scf9550-self-control-fuse-data-sheet-elx1135-en.pdf) is software-controlled.